Templating with RazorEngine for Print Forms

 The method uses the ExternalAssemblyReferenceResolver class, which describes the process of updating assembly references for Razor.

-2. RunCompile(string template, object model) - this method is directly responsible for compiling the Razor template..
+2. RunCompile(string template, object model) - this method is responsible for compiling the Razor template.

-1. template - template in the form of a string.
+1. template - the template as a string.
 The string can be written dynamically or loaded from files.
-The typical extension for a Razor template is .cshtml.
+The usual extension for a Razor template is .cshtml.

-2. model - a model object with a given data set.
+2. model - a model object with a specified set of data.

 It is worth noting that models for templates can be of two types: